(The full, nine-inning Playbook was originally published during the spring of 2020. It has been updated for 2021 where applicable.)

 It can take many forms, but in essence it's a list of players organized in either an overall ranking order or broken down into separate categories, most commonly organized into positions.
 That's a bit different from the final exam, where you're throwing concepts onto the sheet without knowledge of the topics included; the fantasy cheat sheet is designed with precise knowledge of your league type, draft format, league settings and the like.
 It's like getting the final exam questions in advance, so as to customize a cheat sheet perfect for its application.

-Players are listed with their current teams -- or "FA" if they remain free agents, who in many AL- or NL-only leagues are considered eligible selections (though check your league's rules to ensure that is the case in yours) -- and with a dollar valuation in whole-dollar amounts, which are based on a $260 team auction budget, 12 teams and a roto roster structure that includes two catchers.
+Players are listed with their current teams -- or "FA" if they remain free agents, who in many AL- or NL-only leagues are considered eligible selections (though check your league's rules to ensure that is the case in yours) -- and with a dollar valuation in whole-dollar amounts, which are based on a $260 team salary cap, 12 teams and a roto roster structure that includes two catchers.

 With such a cheat sheet, and a snake-draft league format, its utility is simple: You cross off names as they're selected, leaving you a list of remaining, available players for when your next turn arrives.
 For an overall-rankings cheat sheet, such as AJ Mass' top 300 overall head-to-head points league version, crossing off names makes it easy to determine the best overall selection independent of position.
 I prefer to have and update both the overall and position-by-position versions, in order to tell whether a certain position might be thinning out more quickly, elevating the top-ranked remaining player at that spot to the most obvious next pick.

-In an auction -- and, again, you can refer back to Playbook Part 3, which discusses those in greater detail -- the key difference with the cheat sheets is that I prefer to "cross out" names with a deeper-color highlighter pen (blue, for example), then jot down the player's sale price next to what I had on the cheat sheet itself.
+In a salary-cap draft -- and, again, you can refer back to Playbook Part 3, which discusses those in greater detail -- the key difference with the cheat sheets is that I prefer to "cross out" names with a deeper-color highlighter pen (blue, for example), then jot down the player's sale price next to what I had on the cheat sheet itself.
 This way, if a certain position, or simply all hitters versus all pitchers, seem to be deviating further from the listed prices than at other spots, it's easier to notice and adjust on the fly.

 Taking your cheat sheet to the next level